Brett Gardner Reacts To Having Possibly Played His Last Home Game As A Yankee

 — Tom Smith (@SMITTY71700) September 23, 2018

-When Gardner sat for a quick post-game interview, he fielded several questions regarding it possibly being his last home game as a Yankee.
+When Gardner sat for a quick post-game interview, he fielded several questions regarding the possibility that he had just played his last home game as a Yankee.

 Despite a solid, albeit self-described sub-par first half for Gardner, he slid off the rails offensively bringing his slash line down to a.237 BA with 12 homers, 43 RBI and a.690 OPS in 133 games.
 That stands as his worst full season ever in the majors.
 Gardner has said several times that he would like to play two or three more years, preferably with the Yankees, but that may not work out for him.